WhyIsEvery4thYearAlwaysBad/SourceNavMeshOverhauls/README.md

 A compilation of Source Engine navigation meshes that are improvements over the Source Engine's automatically generated nav meshes and default nav meshes made by Valve.

+To convert the nav meshes into VPKs, use the `build_vpk` script.
+Run the script with no launch options to get the help display.

 ## Contributing

 You are free to merge additional navigation meshes for other maps.
 However the nav mesh must be at the path `<root>/src/<game>/<map name without version suffix>/<nav mesh file>`, or `<repo>/src/<game>/community/<map name without version suffix>/<nav mesh file>` if the map is not in the game by default.